fardles/shelfordhill.com/README.md

-# Hundred Rabbits
+# Shelford Hill

-This repository is the sources for the Hundred Rabbits website.
+This is a fork of the source code for the Hundred Rabbits website.

 The website is written in C, and requires `gcc` to build.
 To rebuild the site, go to `src` and run the build script:

 ```
 ./build.sh